 People commonly encounter problems with being assessed as suitable due to:

-If you do not complete the community services hours set by the court within the time set by the court, fail to turn up for your work, or don't attend appointments set by community corrections, they may advise the court and a summons be issued for you to attend court to answer the allegation of you breaching the CSO.
-If you admit breaching the CSO the court can revoke the order and impose a more severe penalty which can include full time gaol.
-Breaches of CSO are regarded seriously by the courts as a CSO is an alternative to full time gaol.
+If you do not complete the community services hours set by the court within the time set by the court, fail to turn up for your work, or don’t attend appointments set by community corrections, they may advise the court and a summons be issued for you to attend court to answer the allegation of you breaching the CSO.
+If you admit breaching the CSO the court can revoke the order and impose a more severe penalty which can include full time jail.
+Breaches of CSO are regarded seriously by the courts as a CSO is an alternative to full time jail.

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in criminal law and will be able to guide you through the process while dealing with the various authorities related to your matter.